-You must possess the confidence, talent and skill to be able to entertain audiences consistently, generating an average of 18+ seconds of laughter, cheering or applause for each performing minute — for 45 minutes to an hour.
+Becoming a headlining comedian requires tremendous drive and determination, as well as confidence, talent, and skill.
+It’s not easy to consistently entertain audiences and generate an average of 18+ seconds of laughter, cheering, or applause for each performing minute for 45 minutes to an hour or more.

 Here are 4 important considerations you may want to review in order to elevate your chances of greater success on the stand-up comedy stage:

 1. Have confidence in the way you develop your stand-up comedy material.
-It doesn’t matter if you are using my system, writing jokes one at a time using the conventional methods, or have your own method…
+It doesn’t matter if you are using my system, writing jokes one at a time using the conventional methods (#ad), or have your own method…

 Don’t second guess your individual sense of humor — be more concerned about identifying those things you personally find easy to talk about and easy to apply your sense of humor to when talking about them.